Stephen J. Caldeira

 He was a member of the Board of Directors for the American Society of Association Executives (ASAE) from 2015-2022, serving as the Chair of the Board from 2020-2021.
 In 2022 he received the ASAE Policy Leadership Award for his advocacy on Capitol Hill on behalf of ASAE and the overall association community.

 Steve is a former member of the Corporate Advisory Board of So Others Might Eat (SOME), where he was honored with his wife Jane, as Humanitarians of the Year in 2017.
-Steve is a former member of the Board of Directors of the Boy Scouts of America Capital Area Council, where he received the Hospitality Good Scout Award in 2016 and the John H. Graham IV Association Executive Award in 2022.
+Steve is also a former member of the Board of Directors of the Boy Scouts of America Capital Area Council, where he received the Hospitality Good Scout Award in 2016 and the John H. Graham IV Association Executive Award in 2022.

 Steve resides in Potomac, Maryland, with his wife Jane and has two children, Madeleine, and Alexander.